Drone3D-Team/Drone3D/README.md

 We use an email/password register and login system.
 Logged-in users have the possibility to store and share their mission.
 The app is still useable without being logged-in.

 ### Local cache & offline mode
 Users have the possibility to download parts on the map before entering the mission site in case there is little or no connection there.
-They can also store and share mapping mission locally, it'll be synchronised with the online database as soon as they regain connection.
+They can also store and share mapping missions locally.
+It'll be synchronized with the online database as soon as they regain connection.

 ### Testing
 Our code is carefully tested.
 It has the following stats: